Har Gobind Khorana: Awards and honors

+A park in the Wesbrook Village in the UBC is named after Khorana.

 Death

 Khorana died on 9 November 2011, in Concord, Massachusetts, at the age of 89.
 His wife, Esther, and daughter, Emily Anne, had died earlier, but Khorana was survived by his other two children.
 Julia Elizabeth later wrote about her father's work as a professor: "Even while doing all this research, he was always really interested in education, in students and young people."